catedrasaes-umu/NoSQLDataEngineering/README.md

 # Database import

-This Java project is used to fill a database with raw data from a file.
+This project is used to fill a database with raw data from a file.
 It may be not necessary if the input for the inference process is an already filled database, but in some cases the user will have just a JSON, XML or CSV file, and so this project might come handy to import the relevant files into a database.

 As an example of the usage the user may check the **Main** class.
 The process goes as follow: